vuchkov/vuejs-basics/README.md

-# VueJS Basics by Boris Nekezov
+# VueJS Basics and Vue CLI 3 workshop by Boris Nekezov

 ## For our lecture we will be using [Vue CLI 3](https://cli.vuejs.org/) which is Standard Tooling for Vue.js Development